-In previous work, Fourier phase has been found to carry important information about image structures and features [10].
-It has been pointed out that at the points of isolated even and odd symmetric features such as lines and step edges, the arrival phases of all Fourier harmonics are identical [8].
-Phase congruency [8, 11] provides a quantitative measure for the agreement of such phase alignment pattern.
-It has also been shown that maximum phase congruency feature detection is equivalent to maximum local energy model [12].
-Local phase has been used in a number of machine vision and image processing applications, such as estimation of image motion [13] and disparity [14], description of image textures [15], and recognition of persons using iris patterns [16].
+In previous work, Fourier phase has been found to carry important information about image structures and features [14] and higher-order Fourier statistics have been used to examine the phase structure in natural images [15].
+It has been pointed out that at the points of isolated even and odd symmetric features such as lines and step edges, the arrival phases of all Fourier harmonics are identical [11, 16].
+Phase congruency [11, 17] provides a quantitative measure for the agreement of such phase alignment pattern.
+It has also been shown that maximum phase congruency feature detection is equivalent to maximum local energy model [18].
+Local phase has been used in a number of machine vision and image processing applications, such as estimation of image motion [19] and disparity [20], description of image textures [21], and recognition of persons using iris patterns [22].
 However, the behaviors of local phase at different scales in the vicinity of image features, and the means by which blur affects such behaviors have not been deeply investigated.